LL.M. Transnational Business Practice

 - Cumulative grade point average of 2.33 on a 4.33 scale

 - LL.M.
-Legal Process (three semester units) — Only for those trained outside of the United States
+Legal Research, Writing and Analysis I and II (Fall — two semester units and Spring — two semester units) — Only for those trained outside of the United States

 - International Business Transactions or Transnational Litigation (three semester units)